tdusenbury/Text-Editor-PWA/README.md

 ## Description

-This is "Just Another Text Editor".
-This is a web-based text editor using javascript as well as Webpack and Babel.
+This is "Just Another Text Editor", a web-based text editor using javascript as well as Webpack and Babel.

 ---------------------------------------------------------------------------------------------------------------------------------------------